Brindle (kbr) is a pattern that causes black stripes on a red base color. Here we look at the variations and genetics of brindled coats in dogs.

 The only desired harlequin color is black and white so most breeders try to plan accordingly.

 But harlequin absolutely works on sable merle or brindle merle coats.
-These phenotypes are typically dubbed fawnequin or brindlequin.
+These phenotypes are typically dubbed fawnequin or brindlequin and can give quite interesting patchy patterns.

 Brindle Seal